 - Apply the BRA test: Is the expense a betterment, a restoration, or an adaptation?

 - Review the expense.
 If the total invoice is $2,500 or less, consider using the de minimis safe harbor.
+The Latin phrase denotes something insignificant.
 Is the amount $10,000 or less?
 Equal to or less than 2 percent of the unadjusted basis of the property being repaired?
 If so, consider using the safe harbor election for small taxpayers.

 - Consider the nature of the repair.
 Is it an expected and necessary part of keeping the property in ordinarily efficient operating condition?
 If so, consider using the safe harbor for routine maintenance.